 When people think of natural disasters in California, they typically think about earthquakes.
 Yet the natural disaster that residents are most likely to face involves flooding, not fault lines.
 In fact, all 58 counties in the state have declared a state of emergency from flooding at least three times since 1950.
 And the state’s capital, Sacramento, is considered one of the nation’s most flood-prone cities.
 Floods also affect every Californian because flood management projects and damages are paid with public funds.

-During heavy rains in California, large rivers as well as smaller streams and creeks can become dangerous.
+During heavy rains and atmospheric rivers that barrel through California, large rivers as well as smaller streams and creeks can become dangerous.
 Most of the state is vulnerable to flooding.
 Areas adjacent to rivers are prone to flooding as are lowland coastal regions.
-Southern California often experiences flash floods.
+Parts of Southern California often experience flash floods.

 Flooding in California is not caused only by hard rains.
 In the Sacramento-San Joaquin Delta, there are approximately 1,100 miles of levees protecting 700,000 acres of lowland.
 In the Suisun Marsh, at the western edge of the Delta, there are approximately 230 miles of levees protecting over 50,000 acres of marshland.
 According to the California Department of Water Resources, a 6.5-magnitude earthquake in the western Delta could produce more than 30 levee breaches on 16 Delta islands, causing about $30 billion in damages.